Insights & Articles

 Why the Norwegian Method Only Works If You Understand the Intensity

 The Norwegian method is everywhere but most athletes execute it wrong.
-Learn why accurate threshold testing is the key to making sub-threshold training actually work.
+Learn why precise, individualised thresholds are the key to making sub-threshold training actually work.

 Apr 1, 2026 · 5 min read Read →